QuickenLoans/mcp-common/README.md

 This is a wrapper for the native php [DateTime](http://php.net/DateTime) class.
-The changes made to the public API for this class are means to a very specific
+The changes made to the public API for this class are means to a very specific set of goals.
+These goals are as follows:
-goal: less sloppiness in time handling in our programs.
-Some of the alterations are meant to:

 1. Force the creation of a TimePoint to specify a time zone.
 A time without a timezone is a unitless number (remember 6th grade science class!).